Extract standardised to contain 0.8% vegetable sterols

 8. Cardiovascular effects of Urtica dioica L. (Urticaceae) roots extracts: in vitro and in vivo pharmacological studies.
 Testai et al. (2002) J Ethnopharmacol 81: 105-109.

 9. Lipophilic stinging nettle extracts possess potent anti-inflammatory activity, are not cytotoxic and may be superior to traditional tinctures for treating inflammatory disorders.
 Johnson et al. (2013) Phytomedicine 20 (2): 143–147.

-2 capsules contain: 500 mg dry extract of nettle root (Urtica dioica L.) standardised to contain 0.8% vegetable sterols (i.e. 4 mg).
+In 2 capsules: 500 mg dry extract of nettle root (Urtica dioica L.) standardised to contain 0.8% plant sterols (i.e. 4 mg).

-Maltodextrin, anti-caking agent (E470b): magnesium stearate, vegetable-based capsule: hydroxypropyl methylcellulose.
+Maltodextrin, anti-caking agent (E470b): magnesium salts of fatty acids.
+Vegetable-based capsule: hydroxypropyl methylcellulose.

 This product does not contain allergens (in accordance with Regulation (EU) No 1169/2011) nor genetically modified organisms.

 2 capsules per day with half a glass of water at mealtimes.

 Consult your doctor and / or pharmacist.
 Not recommended for pregnant or lactating women.
 Do not exceed the recommended daily dose.

 Does not replace a varied and balanced diet and a healthy lifestyle.
 If you are undergoing medical treatment, seek your therapist's advice.
 For adult use only.
 Keep out of reach of young children.

 Store in a cool dry place away from sunlight.